 minister and contributing member of a great corporate church.
 But

-I have also played it God's way, living on life's edge, doing street ministry,
+I have also played it God's way, living on life's edge, doing street

-in God to help support a family of six while I
+teaching – trusting in God to help support a family of six while I

 by far has been to play life God's way.
 I learned this at an

-early age – even when it wasn't very clear to me who
+early age – even when it wasn't very clear to me who exactly God

-life - and thus lived boldly.
+thus lived boldly.
 Now I play it with the clearest of

 understanding, teaching young Americans about how choosing for God will

 fill their lives with vision, significance, and a deep sense of being

-way – in contrasting what I term the 'mysticism'

-of the Christian life,
+way – in contrasting what I term the "mysticism" of the Christian life,

-versus the mechanical process of living the life
+versus the mechanical process of living the life of worldly

-- in particular the variety that strives to be more than a mere nominal
+||Christianity – in particular the variety that strives to be more than a mere nominal

 version of Christianity and instead truly to follow Christ